 RuntimeBroker.exe taking a lot of memory

 RuntimeBroker.exe normally leaves very a small footprint.
 In some cases, RuntimeBroker.exe may consume more resources but does not release memory after the work is done, resulting in a memory leak.
 If your RuntimeBroker.exe consumes high memory and display high RAM usage, you may want to investigate your installed 3rd-party apps.
-Specifically, look at 3rd-party apps which you may have installed after you noticed this problem – especially those which display Live Tiles.
-Uninstall them one after the other and restart your PC and then check the memory utilization, to try and isolate the problematic app.
+Specifically, look at 3rd-party apps that you may have installed after you noticed this problem – especially those that display Live Tiles.
+Uninstall them one after the other and restart your PC and then check the memory utilization to try and isolate the problematic app.

 You may also press Ctrl+Shift+Esc to open the Task Manager.
 Locate Runtime Broker under the Processes tab.
 If it’s using more than 15% of your memory, you probably have an issue with an app on your PC.
 In this case, you need to stop the Runtime Broker process.
 Select it, right-click on it and then click on End Task.